sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_panchamakhaNDam.md

 *Iatro medical treatment of hæmeptosis.\**

- Cinnabar, mixed with the juice of patola and honey, cures [hæmeptosis.](# "*Minerals and gems forming ingredients of a medicine should always be purified or incinerated after purification, as the case may be, in accordance with the procedures laid down in the first three volumes.")
+ Cinnabar, mixed with the juice of patola and honey, cures hæmeptosis.[^7]

+[^7]: "*Minerals and gems forming ingredients of a medicine should always be purified or incinerated after purification, as the case may be, in accordance with the procedures laid down in the first three volumes."

 **आयसादि रसः ।**